researchart/fse20/submissions/available/Epicurus/README.md

 - ``qvtrace.py`` is a Python script that is used by EPIcuRus to run QVtrace if the usage of the model checking tool is enabled

 Folders
-- ``ExperimentalResults``: contains the results of the paper ``Mining Assumptions for Software Components using Machine Learning`` and the scripts to process them.
 - ``Tutorial``: contains a tutorial that shows how EPIcuRus works on a demo model
 - ``staliro``: contains the S-Taliro, the tool that is  used to automatically generate a test suite
 - ``utils``: contains side functions